jumezurike/AfaPrincipleSixteen/README.md

 When you look at the mNIST list you can see the modern ML was able to accurately identify the input from the list.
 AFA is to words what modern ML is to mNIST today.
 AFA system does more than just identifying hand-written characters

-## Can we modularize this system so that divination systems from other parts of the globe would be codified?
+## Can we modularize this system so that patterns of divination systems from other parts of the globe would be codified?

 Yes we can!
 Especially when we view the whole process before prediction as another ML model which constitutes training complexes over the years to address human problems.
 The machines where first trained by humans, later by machines and senses unknown to man.
 Automatic training is involved here as in anything ML.
 In simple terms other methods could be engaged as a subset of artificial  intelligence. - I would rather say that AI is the application of ML.